Registry and ini file functions

 variable - variable that receives data stored in the ini file.

 name - ini value name (also called key).
-Everything other is the same as with the registry.
+Everything is the same as with the registry.

 inifile - ini file.
 Default: "$my qm$\User.ini.